bcgov/sso-keycloak/wiki/Our-Partners-the-Identity-Providers.md

 ## Common Login Errors

-### IDIR and BCeID in the same browser
+### On prem IDIR and BCeID in the same browser

+If an application is using the on premise IDIR (not IDIR MFA) there will be some conflicts.
 As we partner with the BC Gov Identity Partners of IDIR and BCeID please note in the same browser, you cannot have one tab logged in with IDIR and another with BCeID.

 Please use a private browser by either using incognito or clearing your cache.